 Welcome to your Hebrew Verses lessons reading through Romans!
 You're probably wondering, why bother reading a translation of Romans into Hebrew, when I could read a translation into English way faster, and then have more time for Netflix?
-Watch the first lesson, for free, for my answer to that.
-It's worth it, trust me!
+Watch the first lesson for my answer to that.
+It's worth it, trust me.
+And it's free!

 ~What does "Neither Jew nor Gentile in Christ" mean?
 No more Jewish people?

 ~How can the Zionist movement and state of Israel be of God when they're secular?

 ~Who were the sons of Belial?
 Who the heck was Belial anyway?

 ~Why does every single translation phrase "may it never be" differently?

 ~Why does Scripture say that God is justified?
 Did he do something wrong?

 ~A rant about end-times hype versus the fundamentals of discipleship